itsthatguy/group-dependencies/README.md

 1. Set `heroku config:set NPM_CONFIG_PRODUCTION=false` to install all dependencies (including testing dependencies)
 2. Put your build dependencies in `dependencies` (i.e. production environment)

-With group-dependencies, you can declare your build dependencies in a separate property, `buildDependencies`, and install only those packages as needed, with `deps install build` as a part of your startup script (e.g Procfile, npm start).
+With group-dependencies, you can declare your build dependencies in a separate property, `buildDependencies`, and install only those packages as needed, by adding to `"scripts": { "heroku-postbuild": $(npm bin)/deps install build" }` to your `package.json`.

 ## Installation